Bridge Banshee grab

 Banshee grabbed, wahoo!

-But wait, we're not done yet!
-When I eventually got around to doing some more investigation on the arch method, I made a breakthrough which rocketed my success rate as high as 85%!
-The relatively high reliability was obviously appealing to speedrunners, and has made it popular I think.
-Update: At the very end of 2017, GarishGoblin used it in setting a new world record of 4:41, and also a full-game record of 1:14:45.
+The relatively high reliability was obviously appealing to speedrunners, and made the method rather popular.
+At the very end of 2017 GarishGoblin used it in setting a new world record of 4:41, and also a full-game record of 1:14:45.
+Sligfantry's rim method is potentially a few seconds faster I should say, but not as reliable (or not so far at least).

 Using their own toys against them!